Learn About

 Sweetlana's Bio

 Sweetlana has completed Certificate II in Animal Studies, Certificate IV in Companion Animal Services and Certificate IV in Veterinary Nursing at Bankstown TAFE, and she has been working at Hurlstone Park since 2011.
-Sweetlana shares her home with her Maltese Shihtzu dog named “Jessie” who often comes to work.
-Jessie seems really sweet but can be protective of her favourite chair!
-Sweetlana has been working with animals since 2006.
-Her main interests are surgical nursing and intensive care.
-In her spare time she enjoys catching up with friends and having a laugh.

 Rachel Byatt